 Easily keep product content up to date when it is treated the same for every product you add.

 Minimize the risk of errors and rejection by marketplaces due to incorrect formatting by consistently monitoring content.
-Errors are easily detected and the relevant parties are informed.
+You can easily detect errors and inform the relevant parties.

 3. Scaling your business with new marketplaces